Adreano van den Driest

 Adreano van den Driest (born 9 January 1992) is a Dutch former professional footballer who last played for Dacia Unirea Brăila in Romania.

 Career

-Van den Driest came through the youth systems of Zeelandia Middelburg, JVOZ and NAC Breda.
+Born in Angola, Van den Driest grew up in Middelburg and came through the youth systems of Zeelandia Middelburg, JVOZ and NAC Breda.
 He signed for Eindhoven in June 2013 and made his debut on 2 August 2013 in a 0–0 home draw with VVV-Venlo, coming on for Jasper Waalkens before half-time.
 He made five league appearances that season.

 After a spell with the under-23s of Académica de Coimbra in 2015, Van den Driest had brief stints with Académica do Lobito in Angola and with ENAD Polis Chrysochous in Cyprus, before returning to the Netherlands with Achilles Veen in August 2017.

 In September 2018 he joined Romanian second-tier side Dacia Unirea Brăila.
 He scored his only Liga II goal for the club on 14 October 2018, in a 6–1 defeat away to Universitatea Cluj.